H. R. Nagendra: Biography

-Awards and honors
+Awards and honours

 The Ministry of Health and Family Welfare awarded him the title of Yoga Shri in 1997.
-The Government of India included in the Republic Day honors list for the civilian award of the Padma Shri in 2016.
+The Government of India included in the Republic Day honours list for the civilian award of the Padma Shri in 2016.

 Legacy

 Nagendra is reported to be the pioneer of Cyclic meditation, a yoga technique where the practitioners perform slow conscious physical movements.
 He claims the technique is useful in treating certain psychiatric illnesses, asthma and cancer and helps the practitioner in stress management.
 It was during his tenure as the vice chancellor, Prashanti Kuteeram, the present headquarters of the university was constructed in Bengaluru.
 He chaired the organizing committee of the International Yoga Day functions held in New York on 21 June 2015 where two world records were set; a yoga class featuring 35,985 people, and the largest number of participating nationalities (84 nations).
 He has published 35 books and over 110 articles on Yoga, besides publishing 30 research papers in engineering and mentoring 20 doctoral students.